Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 A garden at this home, below, with its lush, hanging wisteria caught me by surprise, as we rounded the bend.
 Just gorgeous and I breathed in the spring air and the beautiful blooms.

-Gorgeous Wisteria on the Rua Arieiro on day fourteen of the Camino PortuguésGorgeous Wisteria on the Rua Arieiro
+Gorgeous Wisteria on the Rua ArieiroGorgeous Wisteria on the Rua Arieiro

-Estrada Real Ferradal on day fourteen of the Camino PortuguésEstrada Real Ferradal
+Estrada Real Ferradal NarrowsEstrada Real Ferradal Narrows

-Signpost to Vergada on day fourteen of the Camino PortuguésSignpost to Vergada on day fourteen of the Camino Portugués
+Signpost to Vergada on day fourteen of the Camino PortuguésSignpost to Vergada on Day Fourteen of the Camino Portugués

 The town of Vergada is easy on the eyes...

-Café Belita in Vergada on day fourteen of the Camino PortuguésCafé Belita in Vergada
+Café Belita in VergadaCafé Belita in Vergada

-The Rua Joaquim Domingues Maia in Goda on day fourteen of the Portuguese WayThe Rua Joaquim Domingues Maia in Goda
+The Rua Joaquim Domingues Maia in GodaThe Rua Joaquim Domingues Maia in Goda

 Rich on the Urbanização Flavio Avelar on day fourteen of the Portuguese WayRich on the Urbanização Flavio Avelar

-Capela de Santa Rita in Chamusca on day fourteen of the Portuguese WayCapela de Santa Rita in Chamusca
+Capela de Santa Rita in ChamuscaCapela de Santa Rita in Chamusca

 The day was getting much hotter by now, at 11:00 and most of the scenery was not too thrilling since the Roman Road!
+It was just walking from town to town on pavement.

-Forward onto the Rua Ermo from the town center, we walked under the second highway, the A1 on this lovely road, as we approached Grijó.
+Forward onto the Rua Ermo from the town center, we walked under the second highway, the A1 on this lovely cobblestone road, as we approached Grijó.

 It is important to note this street with its high walls, if you are planning on staying at the albergue in Grijó after 18.6 kilometers total.
-After you see the high walls, the albergue is a mere 200 meters to your leftRemember if you do not stay here, it is another 15 or so kilometers to Porto!
+After you see the high walls, the albergue is a mere 200 meters to your left.
+Remember if you do not stay here, it is another 15 or so kilometers to Porto!

-Albergue São Salvador in Grijó on day fourteen of the Portuguese WayAlbergue São Salvador in Grijó
+Albergue São Salvador in GrijóAlbergue São Salvador in Grijó

 Entrance to the Mosteiro de São Salvador in Grijó on day fourteen of the Portuguese WayEntrance to the Mosteiro de São Salvador in Grijó